 Unless you’ve been off the grid for a while, you’ve probably heard of the Internet of Things (IoT).
 As the digital darling du jour, it’s created a buzz among professionals in about every industry.

 So, what’s the big deal, you ask?

 Whether you are a digital professional, a business owner, or someone looking to understand just enough to impress your friends at your next cocktail party, we’ve got the 4-1-1 on the “Next Big Thing” and what it could mean for the way you do business.

 What Is the IoT?

 First things first.
 What exactly is the IoT?
-There’s a lot of jargon and tech on the subject, but the idea itself is simple: The Internet of Things is essentially the network of smart devices and other tangible things that have an internet connection.
+There’s a lot of jargon and tech on the subject, but the idea is simple: The Internet of Things is essentially the network of smart devices and other tangible things with an internet connection.
 In other words, it’s when smart devices connect with and “talk” to each other.

 For example, one of the most popular IoT applications right now is wearables, like fitness bracelets.
-Fitness bracelets monitor metrics like steps, heart rate, and calories, and they wirelessly sync that data with your computer and smartphone for you to review and track over time.
+Fitness bracelets monitor metrics like steps, heart rate, and calories; they wirelessly sync that data with your computer and smartphone for you to review and track over time.